 BodyCraft SPX Club Indoor Cycling Bike Price

-This bike is priced around the $1000 mark but the quality of the build would seem to indicate it is reasonably priced at that level.
+This bike is not at the affordable end of indoor cycles but the quality of the build would seem to indicate it is reasonably priced at this level.
 It has a heavy perimeter flywheel, well constructed frame and a belt drive all giving a great basis for tough workouts.

-When I checked it Amazon had a good price that included free shipping but this changes regularly.
+When I checked it Amazon free shipping but that can changes regularly.

 This is well constructed bike that provides the basis for smooth low impact cardio workouts for beginners to experienced spinners as well as though wanting to use it for indoor training as part of their training plans or when they can’t get outside because of the adverse weather conditions.